Cepheid Metallicity in the Leavitt Law (C- MetaLL) survey: VIII: Spectroscopic detection of rare earth dysprosium, erbium, lutetium and thorium in Classical Cepheids: Discussion

 \section{Discussion}

-When studying the radial metallicity gradient based on Cepheids, Open Clusters (OCs) are perfect targets for comparison.
+In the first part of this section, we compare our estimation of the radial metallicity gradient with those found in the recent literature.
+When studying the radial metallicity gradient based on Cepheids, open clusters (OCs) are perfect targets for comparison.
 In most cases, information about the age is available, and it is possible to select clusters that are as young as Cepheids.
-In the fifth paper of the OCCAM project, \citet{carbajo2024} collected a total of 36 OCs with metallicities estimated from Red Clump High Resolution spectra.
+In the fifth paper of the OCCAM project, \citet{carbajo2024} collected a total of 36 OCs with metallicities estimated from high-resolution red clump spectra.
 They found a gradient of $-$0.059$\pm$0.017 dex $kpc^{-1}$, in perfect agreement with ours.
-Moreover, they considered a second dataset (called OCCAM+) of 99 OCs composed of their sample complemented with OCs from the literature: Gaia-ESO Survey Data Release 5 \citep[GES DR5, ][]{Magrini2023}, Apache Point Observatory Galactic Evolution Experiment (APOGEE) DR7 \citep{myers2022} and Galactic Archaeology with HERMES (GALAH) DR3 \citep{spina2021galah}.
+Moreover, they considered a second dataset (called OCCAM+) of 99 OCs composed of their sample complemented with OCs from the literature: Gaia-ESO Survey Data Release 5 \citep[GES DR5, ][]{Magrini2023}, Apache Point Observatory Galactic Evolution Experiment (APOGEE) DR17 \citep{myers2022}, and Galactic Archaeology with HERMES (GALAH) DR3 \citep{spina2021galah}.
 As in several other studies \citep{carrera2019,donor2020open,zhang2021a,myers2022}), they also detected a knee at around 11 kpc, over which the gradient flattens.
 In both cases of global slope ($-0.062\pm0.007$ dex $kpc^{-1}$) and inner slope ($-0.069\pm0.008$ dex $kpc^{-1}$), their results are in very good agreement with ours.